eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

         - Description

     *   - ``ca``
-        - Mandatory for TLS clients
+        - Mandatory for TLS servers and clients
         - Path to the CA (Certification- Authority) file.

     *   - ``password``